padrinobook/padrinobook/01-introduction.md

   create other *components* for your application like a mailing system or a nice admin panel to manage your database entries.
 A shortcut for generate is `g`
 - `project` - tells Padrino to generate a new application.
-- `hello-wolrd` - the name of the new application and this is also the folder name.
+- `hello-world` - the name of the new application and this is also the folder name.

 The console output should looks like the following: